EXECUTIVE LEADERSHIP

 Terri Cardinal, from Saddle Lake Cree Nation, joined MacEwan in 2017 as manager of kihêw waciston Indigenous Centre and moved into the director, Indigenous Initiatives role later that year.
 She was instrumental in developing the Centre as a way to create welcoming spaces on campus for Indigenous students, ensuring they see themselves reflected at the university.
 Cardinal has helped create important initiatives and policies such as Indigenous language courses, Knowledge Keeper roles and the university’s unique Ceremonial policy.

 On April 1, 2024, she became the first associate vice-president, Indigenous Initiatives and Engagement.
 Cardinal brings deep Indigenous knowledge, strong connections to Indigenous communities and a clear understanding Indigenous students’ needs to her work.
-Cardinal’s also a sessional instructor in the Faculty of Health and Community Studies.
-Her research focuses on nêhiyaw traditional end of life practices and love structures.
+Cardinal is also a sessional instructor in the Faculty of Health and Community Studies.
+Her research focuses on nêhiyaw traditional end-of-life practices and love structures.
 She sits on the Deans’ Council and the Provost’s Group.
 In her spare time, she is co-host and co-creator of 2 Crees in a Pod, a podcast that amplifies and honours Indigenous voices and knowledge.

 Office of the Provost contacts